Role1776/Simple-auth-server/README.md

-Simple REST API Server with JWT Authentication
+# Simple REST API Server with JWT Authentication

-This is a basic REST API server written in Go (Golang).
+This is a **basic** REST API server written in Go (Golang).
 It was created as a learning project to demonstrate fundamental skills in building web servers, working with JSON, handling HTTP requests, and implementing JWT-based authentication.

-⚠️ Note: This is not a production-ready application but a simple demonstration of RESTful API principles.
+> ⚠️ **Note:** This is not a production-ready application but a simple demonstration of RESTful API principles.
 The focus is on clean code organization and modular structure rather than advanced features or optimizations.

-Features
+## Features

-User Management:
+- **User Management**:
-Add, retrieve, update, and delete user records (CRUD operations).
+  - Add, retrieve, update, and delete user records (CRUD operations).

-JWT Authentication:
+- **JWT Authentication**:
-Secure endpoints using JSON Web Tokens (JWT).
+  - Secure endpoints using JSON Web Tokens (JWT).

-Basic Routing:
+- **Basic Routing**:
-Organized routing using the gorilla/mux router.
+  - Organized routing using the gorilla/mux router.

-Project Structure
+## Project Structure

 The project is divided into clear modules to follow good practices:

-go-rest-api/
-│
-├── main.go                    # Entry point of the application
-│
-├── handlers/                  # Request handlers for API endpoints │   ├── user_handler.go        # Handlers for user CRUD operations
-│   └── auth_handler.go        # Handlers for login and authentication
+go-rest-api/ │ ├── main.go # Entry point of the application ├── handlers/ # Request handlers for API endpoints │ ├── user_handler.go # Handlers for user CRUD operations │ ├── auth_handler.go # Handlers for login and authentication │ ├── middleware/ # Middleware logic │ └── auth_middleware.go # JWT authentication middleware │ ├── models/ # Data structures and in-memory storage │ ├── user.go # User and book models │ ├── auth.go # Login data and predefined user │ ├── utils/ # Utility functions │ └── jwt_utils.go # JWT generation logic

-│
-├── middleware/                # Middleware logic
-│   └── auth_middleware.go     # JWT authentication middleware
-│
-├── models/                    # Data structures and in-memory storage │   ├── user.go                # User and book models
-│   └── auth.go                # Login data and predefined user
-│
-├── utils/                     # Utility functions
-│   └── jwt_utils.go           # JWT generation logic
-│
-└── README.md                  # Documentation for the project
-Endpoints
+## Endpoints

-Public Endpoints
+### Public Endpoints
-POST /login
+1. POST /login
    Authenticate a user and return a JWT token.
-Payload:
+   user: 1
+   pass: 1
+   **Payload**:

+json
    {
        "username": "string",
        "password": "string"
    }
 Response:

 On success: Token string.